AaltoSciComp/scicomp-docs/triton/apps/python.rst

 Continuum Analytics (open source, of course).
 It is nothing fancy, they just take a lot of useful scientific packages and put them all together, make sure they work, and do some sort of optimization.
-They also include most of the most common computing and data science packages.
+They also include most of the most common computing and data science packages and non-Python compiled software and libraries.
 It is also all open source, and is packaged nicely so that it can easily be installed on any major OS.